-As I began to page through this book, just the first few chapters, I kept having to stop and verbalise out loud how much I wish we’d had a copy when I started to experience symptoms of PND.
+As I began to page through this book, I kept having to stop and verbalise out loud how much I wish we’d had a copy when I started to experience symptoms of postnatal depression.

 But, even in the early days, I was too far gone to read it myself.
 That’s why I think this book should be required reading for any husband who suspects that his wife isn’t 100%.
 Or any granny, friend, sister…

 As the authors say, upfront:

 “This book may not be for you.
 But you may want to read it anyway since we can guarantee that many of the mothers you care deeply about are somewhere inside that rainbow [of reactions to having a baby].
 [These include] …antenatal depression, postnatal euphoria, baby blues, postnatal stress, postnatal depression, bipolar mood disorders and postnatal psychosis.”

 It’s written by three women: Andy Taub-Da Costa, Paula Levin and Zahava Aarons – two of whom have had postnatal depression and two of whom are mental health specialists.

 However, despite the authentic medical and psychological info in the book, its style and tone remain refreshingly ‘real’.
 They use ‘yummy mummies’, ‘I’ and ‘we’, ‘throwing in the towel’, etc. Un-scary language.

 The book defines postnatal depression, with ways to tell if you have it and what to do if that’s the case.
 There are true stories from women who’ve beaten it, including Sam Cowen and Deborah Patta.